salian/btc-incomplete-key/readme.md

 Supports compressed WIF keys.

+### Requirements:

+Have a damaged BTC key with a few characters missing.

 #### Benchmarks on a 2.9 GHz Dual-Core Intel Core i5:

 | Missing Characters | Maximum Time To Recover |